 Holding the notes is not the same as holding the reference asset constituent stocks.
 As a holder of the notes, you will not be entitled to the voting rights or rights to receive dividends or other distributions or other rights that holders of the reference asset constituent stocks would enjoy.
 Further, the return on your notes may not reflect the return you would realize if you actually owned the reference asset constituent stocks.
-For instance, you will not benefit from any positive percentage change in excess of the cap on appreciation set by the maximum payment amount.
+For instance, you will not benefit from any positive percentage change in excess of an amount that, when multiplied by the participation rate, exceeds the cap on appreciation set by the maximum payment amount.